arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 In my case, since I am using a Windows machine and hence I would be using PowerShell as my scripting tool.
 Since CLI for Microsoft 365 is OS agnostic, you are free to use script based on your Operating System, be it on Windows or Mac OS or Linux.

 In this blog, we will not be covering about scheduling the scripts in PowerShell since it is a straight forward activity.
 You can view [this blog](https://o365reports.com/2019/08/02/schedule-powershell-script-task-scheduler/){:target="_blank"} where it has explained how to configure powershell

+## Complete Scripts

+Too lazy to build scripts.
+Don't worry.
+We got your back.
+Now the complete script package is available in the CLI for Microsoft 365 [sample scripts section](https://pnp.github.io/cli-microsoft365/sample-scripts/tenant/tenant-monitor-notify-healthstatus/){:target="_blank"}.

 ## Need to know more on how to use CLI for Microsoft 365